materialsforhealthlab/materialsforhealthlab.github.io/members.md

 	<div class="col-md-9">
 		<p> <a href="https://researchportal.bath.ac.uk/en/persons/hannah-leese"> Dr Hannah Leese (Group Lead) </a> <br>
 		Lecturer in Chemical Engineering <br>
 		<p style="color:black;font-size:16px;">Hannah joined the Department of Chemical Engineering at Bath as Prize Fellow in Advanced Bio-separations in 2018 and is now a Lecturer in the Department.
 Before rejoining Bath she held post-doc positions in the Department of Chemistry at <a href="https://www.imperial.ac.uk/nanostructures-and-composites"> Imperial College London  </a> and in the <a href="https://www.nanomedicinelab.com/"> Nanomedicine Lab </a> at the University of Manchester.
 She completed her undergraduate degree in Chemistry at the University of York and her PhD in Chemical Engineering.
+Hannah has been recognised for her research by the IChemE, and was awarded the <a href="https://www.icheme.org/knowledge/medals-and-prizes/research-and-teaching/nicklin-medal/"> Nicklin Medal </a> in 2022.
+As well as leading the team, Hannah is the Deputy Director of the Centre for Bioengineering and Biomedical Technologies (CBio), and co-theme lead of sustainable engineering  materials in <a href="https://icast.org.uk/core-research-programme/sustainable-engineering-materials/"> iCAST </a>.
 Hannah is dedicated to bridging disciplines to tackle sustainable healthcare challenges throughout her research and teaching. </p>
 		</p>
 	</div>
 </div>